 So if four people of different profiles start a dog walking company all of them would do it differently based on preference: the Star would focus on the brand, the Deal Maker would make connections with all the other dog walkers around, and the Mechanic would probably automate the entire thing within a month (these are all profile names by the way).

-End result: it gives you permission to be you and the roadmap for the sort of approaches that will best help you do that in your free range career (rather than reading up on conflicting strategies thinking ’where do I start?’).
+End result: it gives you permission to be you and the roadmap for approaches that will best help you do that in your free range career.

-Despite the fact is it not free, this is the assessment I use with my clients as I’ve seen real changes made from it, and getting this was a big part of what made my business take off.
-You can do it yourself here: http://bit.ly/frhwdtest
+👉 This is the assessment I use with my clients as I’ve seen real changes made from it, and getting this was a big part of what made my business take off.
+You can do it yourself below:

 (After you do this assessment, feel free to email admin [at] free-range-humans [dot] com for my audio where I interpret the profiles in a much more ‘human’ language for you).